 PhD in Medical Sciences

-PhD in Medical Sciences is a graduate interdisciplinary programs with faculty from the College of Health Sciences (Nursing, Medical Laboratory Sciences, Behavioral Health and Nutrition, Kinesiology and Applied Physiology) – Programs of study focus on topics in the areas of pathogenesis of disease, biomarkers that can aid in diagnosis and treatment, evidence-based practice, and the underlying mechanisms of chronic illness.
+PhD in Medical Sciences is a graduate interdisciplinary program with faculty from the College of Health Sciences (Nursing, Medical Laboratory Sciences, Behavioral Health and Nutrition, Kinesiology and Applied Physiology) – Programs of study focus on topics in the areas of pathogenesis of disease, biomarkers that can aid in diagnosis and treatment, evidence-based practice, and the underlying mechanisms of chronic illness.

 Clinical education to assist people to regain and maintain their physical strength and mobility – A nationally ranked program that provides the preparation for professional licensure in any state in the country